adobe/log-parser/README.md

 All reports are stored in the directory `log-parser-reports/export/`.

+## Changelog
 ### 1.11.0 (next version)
 - **(new feature)** [#10](https://github.com/adobe/log-parser/issues/10) We now have an executable for the log-parser.
 You can perform a log parsing using the command line.
 For more information please read the section on [Command-line Execution of the Log-Parser](#command-line-execution-of-the-log-parser).
 - **(new feature)** [#127](https://github.com/adobe/log-parser/issues/127) You can now compare two LogData Objects.
 This is a light compare that checks that for a given key, if it is absent, added or changes in frequency.
-- **(new feature)** [#137](https://github.com/adobe/log-parser/issues/137) We can now generate an HTML report for the differences in log data.
+- **(new feature)** [#154](https://github.com/adobe/log-parser/issues/154) We have a data enrichment feature, where you can enrich the log data with additional information.
+For further details please refer to the section on [Enriching Log Data](#enriching-log-data).
 - **(new feature)** [#138](https://github.com/adobe/log-parser/issues/138) We now have the possibility of anonymizing log data during parsing.
 For more information please read the section on [Anonymizing Data](#anonymizing-data).
 - **(new feature)** [#117](https://github.com/adobe/log-parser/issues/117) You can now include the file name in the result of the analysis.
 - **(new feature)** [#141](https://github.com/adobe/log-parser/issues/141) You can now export a LogData as a table in a HTML file.
 - **(new feature)** [#123](https://github.com/adobe/log-parser/issues/123) We now log the total number and size of the parsed files.
-- **(new feature)** [#154](https://github.com/adobe/log-parser/issues/154) We have a data enrichment feature, where you can enrich the log data with additional information.
 - [#110](https://github.com/adobe/log-parser/issues/110) Moved to Java 11
 - [#112](https://github.com/adobe/log-parser/issues/112) Updating License Headers
 - [#157](https://github.com/adobe/log-parser/issues/157) Search terms ar no longer a Map of key and Objects.
-Instead they are now a map of Parse Definition Entry names and Hamcrest Matchers.
+Instead, they are now a map of Parse Definition Entry names and Hamcrest Matchers.
+This may cause compilation errors for those using the search & filter functions.
 For migration purposes please refer to the section on [Defining a Search Term](#defining-a-search-term).
 - [#119](https://github.com/adobe/log-parser/issues/119) Cleanup of deprecated methods, and the consequences thereof.
+- [#137](https://github.com/adobe/log-parser/issues/137) We can now generate an HTML report for the differences in log data.

 ### 1.0.10
 - Moved main code and tests to the package "core"